By Robert Johnson

 About the author

 Robert is a woodworking enthusiast whose passion for power tools is expressed through writing.
-He is the founder, owner, and main author of Sawinery.net, a blog site dedicated to his personal reviews of different types and specific models of saws.
+He is the founder, owner, and main author of the Sawinery[dot]net website, a blog site dedicated to his personal reviews of different types and specific models of saws.
 Through the years, his interest in woodworking expanded beyond tools, which started his quest to write about woodworking projects and fascinating stories of woodworkers as well.